diegokoes/NOTES_programming/dump/python/python_modules.md

-# Python Standard Library Modules
+# PYTHON STANDARD LIBRARY MODULES

 This note serves as a central reference for Python standard library modules.

-## Table of Contents
+## TABLE OF CONTENTS
 - [Random](#random)
 - [Time](#time)
 - [Math](#math)